thisisjaskaran/thisisjaskaran.github.io/omnigrid.md

 of generating a pointcloud from multiple fish-eye images.
 This was because we faced several challenges which made downstream tasks even harder:

-1. Intrinsics Calibration: Through many low-level implementations and ablations, we realized that the projection of LiDAR to the fisheye frame (to obtain ground truth depth) was extremely sensitive to the distortion parameters of our camera.
+1. **Intrinsics Calibration**: Through many low-level implementations and ablations, we realized that the projection of LiDAR to the fisheye frame (to obtain ground truth depth) was extremely sensitive to the distortion parameters of our camera.
 This made calibration very crucial.
 Upon further investigating the source package used for calibration (kalibr), we found out that the resolution of the calibration was not granular enough for our purpose.

-2. Sparse Data: For our current dataset, we are using local LiDAR point clouds corresponding to our camera feeds.
+2. **Sparse Data**: For our current dataset, we are using local LiDAR point clouds corresponding to our camera feeds.
 However, since the point cloud is very sparse, the ground truth data is also biased toward predicting dark outputs (One future direction that we were looking to implement is performing LiDAR-IMU SLAM, and then using the camera poses, to project a dense point cloud instead of sparse.

-3. Model Size: The training process was also a little heavy since the training pipeline involved loading DINOv2, Metric3D, 6 RGB images (1028x1224), and the target point cloud.
+3. **Model Size**: The training process was also a little heavy since the training pipeline involved loading DINOv2, Metric3D, 6 RGB images (1028x1224), and the target point cloud.
 This made us resort to stochastic training (batch size = 1).
 We also later resorted to pre-processing data and saving DINOv2 and Metric3D outputs, to save training time per epoch (even though that limited data ablations).
 The final training time was still quite